albertopiras/threeJS-object-controls/README.md

 var controls = new THREE.ObjectControls(camera, renderer.domElement, myMesh);
 ```

-see `index.html` file to see an example.
+look at `index.html` to see a usage example.

 ### Options